2010 Gaza flotilla raid: Delivery of cargo

 A BBC investigation found that the aid consignment consisted of "thousands of tons" of aid, including large quantities of much needed building supplies.
 Israel said humanitarian aid confiscated from the ships would be transferred to Gaza, but that it would not transfer banned items such as cement.
 At the same briefing, they said that they found construction equipment, including concrete and metal rods, that were not allowed into Gaza.
 The IDF said that all of the equipment on board was examined and none of it was in shortage in Gaza.

 According to Israeli and Palestinian sources, Hamas refused to allow the humanitarian aid into Gaza until Israeli authorities released all flotilla detainees and allowed building materials, which are thought to make up 8,000 of the 10,000 tons of the goods, to reach them.
 Hamas leader Ismail Haniyeh said, "We are not seeking to fill our (bellies), we are looking to break the Israeli siege on Gaza."

 Israeli newspapers commented that the situation must not be all that bad if Palestinians refused the aid.
 Hamas spokesman Ismail Radwan responded: "We will not take any blood stained aid", and "If we accept the delivery of aid then we are legitimizing Israel's violent actions."
 Yet allowing: "If the Turks ask us to let the aid shipments in, we would do it."
 On 17 June 2010, Palestinian authorities accepted the delivery of the cargo under UN supervision and coordination.
 However, Israel stated it "will not transfer to Gaza the weapons and military equipment it had found aboard the Mavi Marmara".

 Return of ships

 At midday on 31 May 2010 Israeli Navy tugboats towed ships of the aid convoy to the Israeli port of Ashdod, where the ships were impounded by Israeli authorities.
 NATO Secretary General Anders Fogh Rasmussen requested "the immediate release of the detained civilians and ships held by Israel".
 Of the seven ships detained in Israel, three of the Turkish-owned ships were unconditionally returned.
-The Israeli Defense Ministry reported that two of the remaining four ships were claimed, but proof of ownership wasn't provided.
+The Israeli Defense Ministry reported that two of the remaining four ships were claimed, but proof of ownership was not provided.
 Nobody claimed ownership of the remaining two ships, and Israel tried to locate the owners.